BGCG/project3/README.md

 ## Background

 Blood cells have proteins on the surface of them called antigens.
 These include A, B as well as D antigens.
-The presence of these proteins on the cells determine their blood type - A (contains A antigens), B (contains B antigens), A/B (contains both A and B) and O contains no antigens.
+The presence of these proteins on the cells determine their blood type - A (contains A antigens), B (contains B antigens), A/B (contains both A and B) and (O contains no antigens).
 Additionally, people can also have a D antigen (also known as Rhesus D protein or Rh for short).
 This means some people are positive or negative for D/Rh.

 Blood types are typically expressed by the A/B/O followed by whether they have the D protein (Positive or Negative) ie APOS.
 If a patient is transfused with blood from an incompatible blood type ie a person with A blood is transfused with B blood, the patient will have a transfusion reaction due to the recipient patient's immune system attacking the B proteins in the transfused blood.